spraakbanken/swell-project/Normalization_guidelines.md

 1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline.
 (For Swedish, such a pipeline is [efselab](https://github.com/robertostling/efselab).)

 2. To obtain a separate, explicit representation of the corrections (that is, the target hypotheses).
-Such a representation can be used for many purposes.
+Such a representation is highly useful by allowing for many new types of search of the corpus.

    a) Finding occurrences of a construction that are missing in the sense that they could or should have been used, for example, when something that ought to have been expressed using a passive was not.